modenaxe/msk-STAPLE/README.md

 ### Detailed steps to setup a STAPLE workflow

-This is a checklist to fullfill for setting up a functioning workflow using STAPLE:
+This is a checklist for setting up a functioning workflow using STAPLE:
-- [ ] define dataset to process
+- [ ] define the dataset to process after
 - [ ] define a cell array with names of bones to process.
 The same names will be used for the rigid bodies
 - [ ] define body side if not evident from bone names.
 - [ ] decide the joint definitions (`workflow` variable in the examples).